 However, that’s not all!
 There is more about the ‘G’ sound.
-In fact, It has a hard sound when followed by the letters LA, LE, LO, LU:
+It has a hard sound when followed by the letters LA, LE, LO, LU:

 When followed by LI, instead, its sound will be soft and… difficult to be pronounced correctly:

 Please note: there are a bunch of exceptions to this exception.
-Generally, all the words that originate from Greek maintain its hard sound:
+Generally, all the words that originate from Greek maintain their hard sound: